Navy football coach fired for COVID-19 vaccine refusal: 'I continue to stand firm in my conviction of faith'

 Stutzmann said he applied for a religious exemption before ultimately getting fired

-Navy football coach Bill Ray Stutzmann was fired this week after refusing to get the COVID-19 vaccine and then having his request for religious exemption denied, he said Monday.
+Navy football coach Billy Ray Stutzmann was fired this week after refusing to get the COVID-19 vaccine and then having his request for religious exemption denied, he said Monday.

 Stutzmann, who served as the offensive assistant coach, confirmed in a lengthy post on social media that he would be leaving the Midshipmen after three seasons after failing to comply with the program's vaccine protocols.